maixnor/wu-quartz/content/semester 3/Corporate Goodness SF Presentation.md

 # Wrap Up
 - stronger reaction to more extreme news
+- negative reaction if just responsible
 - more positive reaction if agency problems are less probable
 	- higher leverage, lower liquidity

+---
+# Wrap Up
 - more positive reaction if past irresponsibility is addressed
 	- especially in community and environmental factors
-- negative reaction if just responsible
 - more positive reaction if news are legal/economic and have digits/numbers in them

 ---